 - A third of care partners accessed notes because they were not able to attend an appointment.

 - 86% of patients and 82% of care partners had more productive discussions about the patient’s care.

 - 85% of patients and 79% of care partners stated they were more likely to agree about the patient’s treatment plan.

 - 94% of patients and their care partners reported better understanding of the patients’ health conditions, better remembered their care plans, and felt more in control of care.

 Many health professionals are concerned that open notes will increase their workload.
 They worry about the length of the visit, increases in email traffic, and changes in the way they document visits.
-In our research and in listening to the experience of the dozens of health systems that have implemented open notes, the vast majority of doctors, nurses, and other clinicians report neither longer visits nor increased email traffic.
+In our research and in listening to the experience of hundreds of health systems that have implemented open notes, the vast majority of doctors, nurses, and other clinicians report neither longer visits nor increased email traffic.
 If they notice a change at all, they are more likely to state that patients are more prepared for visits and more engaged in their care.

 About 20% of clinicians do report making some changes in the way they document, though most of those changes are described as minor, appropriate, and productive.
 For example, they note reducing the use of acronyms and potentially judgmental language, as well as defining medical terms and making language simpler where appropriate.

 No two systems implement open notes the same way.
 While in some respects it is a relatively simple intervention, there are many things to consider as institutions think through how the practice of sharing visit notes will work for their specific circumstances.